GENERAL MISCELLANY

 An important entry in the literature of the “American Bishops” controversy in the lead-up to the American Revolution.

 ESTC W13420; Evans 10947; Felcone 126; Hildeburn 2370; Sabin 11876.
 Recent binding: boards appealingly covered in paper printed with 18th-century music, front cover with printed paper label.
 Two pages (not including title) institutionally rubber-stamped.
-Title-page with early inked ownership inscription and annotations, later lined through, with authorial attribution in the later hand.
 Lacking pp. 17/18, with final leaf tattered and text on p.
-19 lined-through-by-show-through of X'es “deleting” manuscript notes on the verso (still, readable).
+19 lined-through-by-show-through of X'es “deleting” manuscript notes on the verso (still, readable); annotations as above.
 Pages age-toned and lightly spotted, with edges untrimmed.
-One leaf with early inked annotation along outer margin.
 (28100)

-For more PRE-1820 AMERICANA, click here.
+For PRE-1820 AMERICANA,

-For more NEW JERSEYANA, click here.
+For NEW JERSEYANA, click here.

-For more of PHILADELPHIA
+For more of PHILADELPHIA interest, click here.

-“The Summa Theologica (1477), more properly called the Summa Moralis, is the work upon which [St. Antoninus's] theological fame chiefly rests . . . [it] is probably the first — certainly the most comprehensive — treatment from a practical point of view of Christian ethics, asceticism, and sociology in the Middle Ages” (NCE, I, 647).
+“The Summa Theologica (1477), more properly the Summa Moralis, is the work upon which [St. Antoninus's] theological fame chiefly rests . . . [it] is probably the first — certainly the most comprehensive — treatment from a practical point of view of Christian ethics, asceticism, and sociology in the Middle Ages” (NCE, I, 647).

 After his ordination in 1413 (at Cortona, where he was sent for the Dominican novitiate along with artists Fra Angelico and Fra Bartolommeo!), Antoninus (1389–1459) swiftly attained prominence in the Church; returning to his native Florence, he consecrated the Convent of San Marco in 1443 and was appointed Archbishop of that city just a few years later.
 A great yet humble reformer whose writings were widely published even in the incunable period, Antoninus was